opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

  [emphasis added in italics and bold italics]

-78     In _Public Prosecutor v Tubbs Julia Elizabeth_ [2001] 2 SLR(R) 716 (“ _Tubbs Julia Elizabeth_ ”), Yong Pung How CJ observed (albeit in the context of a charge under s 304A of the Penal Code (Cap 224, 1985 Rev Ed) for causing the death of three persons in a motor accident by doing a negligent act) as
+78     In _Public Prosecutor v Tubbs Julia Elizabeth_ <span class="citation">[2001] 2 SLR(R) 716</span> (“ _Tubbs Julia Elizabeth_ ”), Yong Pung How CJ observed (albeit in the context of a charge under s 304A of the Penal Code (Cap 224, 1985 Rev Ed) for causing the death of three persons in a motor accident by doing a negligent act) as

 follows (at [45]):